Wednesday, December 11, 2013.

 5) He’s now working contract for a counseling mentor who has been an answer to prayer, values him as a counselor, and has his best interest at heart.

 In December 2013 we were in a broken place.
 A desperate place.
 A place where the future seemed dim.
-Then, on top of our perceived darkness, God handed us two babies and simply said, “Trust me.”
+Then, on top of our perceived darkness, God blessed us with two babies and simply said, “Trust me.”

 And he sustained us while we made the only decision we could…to trust Him.